Confederate Monument in Owensboro, Ky. (former): Monument plans, dedication and description

 Atop the pedestal was a seven-foot-tall bronze sculpture of a Confederate soldier on alert bearing a rifle and wearing a short jacket and slouch hat.
 The sculpture was created by the Romanian-American "sculptor of the Confederacy" George Julian Zolnay and was cast at the John Williams Foundry in New York.

 The dedication ceremony included speeches and music.
 Unverified reports claimed that some 4,000 or more people attended the event.
-Among the dignitaries present was S.A.
-Cunningham, the editor of The Confederate Veteran, which was the official magazine of the U.D.C. and a number of other Confederate heritage organizations.
+Among the dignitaries present was S. A. Cunningham, the editor of The Confederate Veteran, which was the official magazine of the United Confederate Veterans (UCV) and a number of other Confederate heritage organizations.

 National Register of Historic Places

 On July 17, 1997, the Confederate Monument in Owensboro was one of sixty-one different monuments related to the Civil War in Kentucky placed on the National Register of Historic Places, as part of the Civil War Monuments of Kentucky Multiple Property Submission.
 The only other monument on the list in Daviess County is the Thompson and Powell Martyrs Monument.